jqueryscript/ChatGPT-Resources/README.md

 - [TalkGPT](https://github.com/ShadovvBeast/TalkGPT) - TalkGPT allows you to easily interact with ChatGPT, the state-of-the-art language model developed by OpenAI.
 With TalkGPT, you can talk to ChatGPT naturally, with your voice, and it will answer with a voice as well!
 - [react-native-chatgpt](https://github.com/rgommezz/react-native-chatgpt) - A React Native wrapper around ChatGPT to seamlessly integrate it with your applications.
 It handles authentication, streamed responses, and keeping track of conversations.
 100% client-side.
 - [ChatGPT-Official](https://github.com/PawanOsman/ChatGPT-Official) - A simple Node.js module for creating ChatGPT using OpenAI official API.
+- [Sekiryu](https://github.com/20urc3/Sekiryu) - A python script that performs automatic decompilation and analysis of binary files with your prefered Decompiler and ChatGPT

 ## Apps